rbrito/rbrito/_posts/2010-05-12-simple-annotations-on-compiling-a-linux-kernel-for-an-embedded-platform.md

 layout: post
 title: "Simple Annotations on Compiling a Linux Kernel for an Embedded Platform"
 date: "2010-05-12 00:54:52"
-tags: [configuration, debian, development, embedded, free-software, hacks, kernel, kurobox, linux, powerpc]
+tags: [debian, free-software, kurobox, linux, powerpc]
 ---

 Here are some facts distilled from my experience with preparing kernels to